IEEE-PESIT-Student-Branch/kalpana2024/Kalpana2024-Magical-Contest-Official-Writeups/ATP-9/ReadMe.md

 ## SOLUTION:-

 The [Question](Encrypted-Question.png) is Encrypted using a Cipher.
 To identify the Cipher you can click on the link [https://www.dcode.fr/cipher-identifier]
-The Cipher Used is Music Sheet Cipher, once you Decrypt it your Decrypted Question looks like [Question](Decrypted-Question.png)
+The Cipher Used is Gold Bug Cipher 3‡0†2?3, once you Decrypt it your Decrypted Question looks like [Question](Decrypted-Question.png)

 The explanation to question is given in Explanation.png